mrismanaziz/Reforestation/README.md

-## I made a belt out of watches once...
-It was a waist of time.
+## I got a reversible jacket for Christmas, I can't wait to see how it turns out.